Mangon/checklinks/README.md

 ## checklinks

-Find the invalid links in your webiste.
+Find the invalid links in your website.

 1. change the parameter baseUrl to your own root directory of your website.